xetdata/pyxet/docs/markdowns/quickstart.md

 logs, and code with versioning.
 The pyxet library allows you to easily access XetHub files directly from Python.

 ## Installation

-Assuming you are on a supported OS (MacOS or Linux) and are using a supported version of Python (3.7+), set up your virtualenv with:
+Set up your virtualenv with:

 ```sh
 $ python -m venv .venv